scout-ch/.github/profile/README.md

 - The repository is public and open for contributions
 - Your project follows the [IT-Kompass](https://itkompass.scout.ch) and the [IT-Guidelines](https://itkompass.scout.ch/#/it-guidelines) spcifically
     - You keep your dependencies up to date (either regularly by hand or automatically using something like renovate-bot or dependabot)

+## License
+If you don't want to think about a license, you can use the [AGPL-3.0-or-later](https://choosealicense.com/licenses/agpl-3.0/) license.
+This license allows you to use the code for free, but requires you to share any modifications you make to the code with the community.
+This is a good way to ensure that the code remains open-source and available to everyone.